-After sundown the enchantment of a Canyon evening holds you in its spell . . . the camp fire becomes a charmed circle . . . the music of the dance, a rhythmic flow of harmonies.
+After sundown the enchantment of a Canyon evening holds you in its spell . . . the crackling log fire becomes a charmed circle . . . the music of the dance, a rhythmic flow of harmonies.

 Saturday On to Mammoth Hot Springs.
-En route spectacular Dunraven Pass with a stop at Tower Falls to view its many peaks and pinnacles.
+En route spectacular Dunraven Pass with a stop at the Buffalo Corral, then Tower Falls to view its many peaks and pinnacles.
 Luncheon at Mammoth Hot Springs.
 In the afternoon . . .
 Gibbon Falls . . .
 Norris Geyser Basin . . . then to West Yellowstone for a pleasant overnight trip to Salt Lake City.

-Sunday Arrive Salt Lake City at 7:00 a.m. . . . breakfast at the metropolitan Hotel Utah.
+Sunday Arrive Salt Lake City at 7:10 a.m. . . . breakfast at the metropolitan Hotel Utah.
 Those who wish to attend church services may do so without interfering with the day's program.
-"Seeing Salt Lake City" by motor . . . a visit to the Mormon Temple Grounds . . . noon hour organ recital . . . a swim at Saltair Beach . . . dinner at Hotel Utah.
+Attend organ recital in Mormon Tabernacle in the morning . . . visit Temple Grounds . .
+"Seeing Salt Lake City" by motor . . . a swim at Saltair Beach . . . dinner at Hotel Utah.
 In the evening leave on the Denver & Rio Grande Western for Colorado Springs.

 Monday The Royal Gorge!
 The towering heights of its walls, its dazzling beauty, the surging stream along whose banks your train travels, present a picture the beauty of which you will never forget.
-Arriving in Colorado Springs in late afternoon, you make your headquarters at the Antlers Hotel-room with bath.
+Arriving in Colorado Springs in late afternoon, you make your head-quarters at the Antlers Hotel-room with bath.

-Tuesday A thrilling trip to Pikes Peak by motor in the morning.
-After luncheon an automobile trip over the famous Circle Drive to the Garden of the Gods, Seven Falls and through the South Cheyenne Canyon.
+Tuesday A trip to Pikes Peak by motor . . . picnic lunch in the mountains . . . automobile trip over the famous Circle Drive to Garden of the Gods, Seven Falls and through the South Cheyenne Canyon.
 Dinner at the Antlers, then on to Denver and the Brown Palace Hotel.